There are two different types of gear selector inhibitor - mechanical and automatic.

 Deactivate automatic gear selector inhibitor

-If the car cannot be driven, e.g. due to a discharged battery, the gear selector must be moved from the P or D position so that the car can be moved.
+If the car cannot be driven, e.g. due to a discharged battery, the gear selector must be moved to the N position so that the car can be moved.

 Lift the rubber mat in the compartment in front of the gear selector.
 Locate the hole with a spring-loaded button in the bottom of the compartment.